tkwa/Sledgehammer/README.md

 ### Prior art

-While [Mthmtca](https://github.com/LegionMammal978/Mthmtca) compresses each Mathematica builtin into 4 bytes, Sledgehammer achieves this in 0.75 to 2.5 bytes.
-Optimized Sledgehammer code should be about 1/2 the size of Mthmtca code, and comparable to code size in other golfing languages.
+While [Mthmtca](https://github.com/LegionMammal978/Mthmtca) compresses each Mathematica token into 4 bytes, Sledgehammer achieves an average compression ratio of 1 to 1.3 bytes per token.
+Optimized Sledgehammer code size should be comparable to that of other golfing languages.

 ### Instructions for use

-For all non-reference purposes, use the GUI at interactive_app.nb.
+For all non-reference purposes, use the interactive app.

 To use Sledgehammer from the command line (on Windows), run a program like